AvramDj/AvramDj.github.io/_posts/2024-03-20-hello-world.md

 ---
 layout: post
-title: Hello World
+title: Hello world
+date: 2024-03-20
 ---

+# Hello world

-This is my first blog post.
-More content coming soon!
+This is a test post.